Ukrainian army to leave battered city to avoid encirclement

 Luhansk Gov. Serhiy Haidai said that the Ukrainian troops have been given the order to leave Sievierodonetsk to prevent that.

-“We will have to pull back our guys,” he said.
-“It makes no sense to stay at the destroyed positions, because the number of casualties in poorly fortified areas will grow every day.”
+“Regrettably, we will have to pull our troops out of Sievierodonetsk,” Haidai told The Associated Press.
+“It makes no sense to stay at the destroyed positions, and the number of killed in action has been growing.”

-Haidai said the Ukrainian forces have “received the order to retreat to new positions and continue fighting there” but didn’t give further details.
+He said that the Ukrainian soldiers have “received the order to retreat from Sievierodonetsk to new positions in fortified areas and continue resistance from there.”

+Haidai noted that Ukrainian troops still remain in Sievierodonetsk, facing massive Russian bombardment that has destroyed 80% of buildings.

 Following a botched attempt to capture Kyiv, Ukraine’s capital, in the early stage of the invasion that started Feb.
-24, Russian forces have shifted focus to the Donbas region, where the Ukrainian forces have fought Moscow-backed separatists since 2014.
+24, Russian forces have shifted focus in the war to the Donbas region, where the Ukrainian forces have fought Moscow-backed separatists since 2014.

 The Russian military controls about 95% of Luhansk province and about half of neighboring Donetsk province, the two areas that make up the Donbas.